-For operational/study conduct assessment purposes during the study, MTN-020 will use a per-visit retention rate target of 95% for all required follow-up visits.
-Therefore each study site will target a retention rate of at least 95% for each required follow-up visit.
+For operational/study conduct assessment purposes during the study, MTN-025 will use a per-visit retention rate target of 95% for all required follow-up visits.
+Therefore, each study site will target a retention rate of at least 95% for each required follow-up visit.

 Low retention rates can have serious impacts on the HIV infection rates observed in study participants because we cannot know the HIV status of participants who do not return for required follow-up visits.
 In each group, the observed HIV infection rate could be higher or lower than the true rate, but it is not possible to determine the direction of the error.
 Low retention is also closely linked with low adherence to the study product.
-If a participant misses her regularly scheduled visit, she may not have access to the vaginal ring for the coming month.
-Poor adherence makes it harder to demonstrate whether or not the ring is effective at preventing HIV infection.
+If a participant misses her regularly scheduled visit, she may not have access to the vaginal ring for the coming month(s).
+Poor adherence makes it harder to evaluate study objectives.

 To avoid these problems, high participant retention rates must be maintained throughout the study.
-A retention check-in has been incorporated in the ASPIRE Counseling and Education (ACE) program to address participant challenges to high retention and is outlined in greater detail in the ACE Manual in SSP Section 12.
 If the 95% per-visit retention rate is not achieved from the start of the accrual period, the protocol team may request that accrual be slowed or stopped altogether until retention rates are brought to an acceptable level.